Skip to Content

 When introducing new sheep to a resistant-free flock:

-If free of resistant worms allow, them to join the flock.
+If free of resistant worms, allow bought-in animals to join the destination flock.

 For further information on control of worms in sheep in Ireland, visit Animal Health Ireland.